aragon/osx/DEPLOYMENT_CHECKLIST.md

 - [ ] Publish a new version of `@aragon/osx-artifacts` (`./packages/contracts`) to NPM
 - [ ] Publish a new version of `@aragon/osx` (`./packages/contracts/src`) to NPM
 - [ ] Publish a new version of `@aragon/osx-ethers` (`./packages/contracts-ethers`) to NPM
+- [ ] Update the changelog with the new version

 ### Subgraph